Nelbert442/dero-golang-pool/README.md

         Example of 10 second updates for 10 minute blocktimes on BTC. ~10/600 * 27 = 0.45 */
 	"blockRefreshInterval": "450ms",

-	"hashrateExpiration": "3h",		// TTL for workers stats, usually should be equal to large hashrate window from API section
+	"hashrateExpiration": "3h",		// TTL for workers stats, usually should be equal to large hashrate window from API section.
+NOTE: Use "0s" for infinite expiration time

 	"upstreamCheckInterval": "5s",  // How often to poll upstream (daemon) for successful connections